ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 Level 2-4 Systems
 ===================

 On non-Level 1 platforms, the Land DA System can be run within a container that includes the prerequisite software; otherwise, the required libraries will need to be installed as part of the Land DA build process.
-Once these prerequisite libraries are installed, applications and models should build and run successfully.
+Once these prerequisite libraries are installed, Land DA should build and run successfully.
 However, users may need to perform additional troubleshooting on Level 3 or 4 systems since little or no pre-release testing has been conducted on these systems.

 .. _repos-dir-structure: